wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

    - The activation associated with the code is removed once the recovery operation succeeds.

 2. Recovery Code delivered via OOB channel, typically in form of securely printed postcard, delivered by a post service.
-   - This type of code has typically more than one PUK associated with the code, so it can be used for multiple times
+   - This type of code has typically more than one PUK associated with the code, so it can be used for multiple times.
    - User has to keep that postcard at safe and secure place and mark already used PUKs.
    - The code delivery must be confirmed by the user, before it can be used for a recovery operation.